 Loose sockets pose a severe electrical problem as they make it challenging to plug and unplug devices in the sockets.
 They can also lead to a short circuit, thus faulting your electronics and appliances as the socket keeps shaking, which can cause the wires to disconnect.
 This is a problem that is prevalent even in permanent homes.

 The best part is that it’s very easy to fix loose sockets, and you don’t even need an expert.
 First, switch off the electricity from the main switch.
-Take a screwdriver, unscrew the loose outlet cover, and replace it with a new cover, which you can buy at any hardware store near you.
+Take a screwdriver, unscrew the loose outlet cover, and replace it with a new cover, which you can buy at any hardware store near you (such as Agora Marketplace).